 The focus of the EPBC Act should be the Commonwealth's core responsibilities.
-The Act, and the National Environmental Standards that underpin its operation, should focus on the places, flora and fauna that the Commonwealth is responsible for protecting and conserving in the national
+The Act, and the National Environmental Standards that would underpin its operation, should focus on the places, flora and fauna that the Commonwealth is responsible for protecting and conserving in the national interest-including World and National Heritage, Ramsar wetlands, and nationally important species and ecological communities.
+Under the Act, these nationally important matters are called 'Matters of National Environmental Significance' or MNES.

-Proposals have been made to remove the Commonwealth's role on regulating water impacts from coal and coal seam gas, and nuclear activities.
-The Review considers the Commonwealth should maintain an ability to intervene where developments may result in the irreversible depletion or contamination of cross-border water resources.
+Proposals have been made to remove the Commonwealth's role on regulating water impacts from coal and coal seam gas, and for nuclear activities.
+The Review considers the Commonwealth should maintain an ability to intervene where developments may result in the 'irreversible depletion or contamination' of cross-border water resources.
 Similarly, for community confidence, the Commonwealth should retain the capacity to ensure nuclear (radioactive) activities are managed effectively.